How to Submit an App to App Store Connect

 Three outcomes, depending on what Apple sends back:

-If your app is approved on the first try, AscAuto simply has nothing to do — there's no extra step, no overhead, it only activates when Apple responds with something other than approval.
+If your app is approved on the first try, AscAuto simply has nothing to do — it only activates when Apple responds with something other than approval.
+The guideline guides cover what those responses usually are and how each one is fixed.

 FAQ